ethereum/eth-wiki/evm/implementations.md

 |[Hyperledger Burrow](https://github.com/hyperledger/burrow)|Hyperledger|Go|Apache 2.0||
 |[Enclave ready EVM - eEVM](https://github.com/microsoft/eevm)|Microsoft|C++|MIT|Designed to be used with Trusted Computing eg. SGX enclaves; no gas counting implemented|

+### Discussions

+* @bmann is researching how EVM implementations track compatibility -- do they have their own specs?
+Do they point at the EIPs repo?
+Refer to Yellow Paper?
+[Please join the discussion on EthMagicians](https://ethereum-magicians.org)